 - You may also need paint for the “flashing” this is the bit normally at the top of the hanging tiles between the tiles and the window above.
 In more period homes, this is normally lead so I’ve just a black metal paint and it seems to be fine.
 Finally, any woodwork may also need painting, our window frames were dark mahogany wood so in this project I’ve just used some Frenchic Al Fresco paint in colour ‘Dazzle Me’ to paint the woodwork – 3 coats

 - Prep your surface.
 If you’re lucky like me all that you’ll need is just to get an old dustpan brush and clean off any debris or cobwebs.
 If you have moss growing, you’ll need a bit more of a heavy duty prep.
 The surfaces don’t need to be smooth at all

 - Get painting!
 I started with the tiles so I could just paint over the flashing.
 It took two coats but you won’t need any primer.
 Once the tiles were done I painted the flashing which was a bit more tricky because the paint is a bit like tar and also prone to dripping so be careful.
 Lastly, I painted the woodwork just underneath the bottom row of hanging tiles.
 It’s not overly noticeable but it’s funny how much better it looks now it’s painted.

 It took just a couple of hours on Sunday and then I did the woodwork on Monday to finish off and I’m super happy with the final look, plus outdoors painting is so much easier than indoors painting since you don’t need to be so precise.
 The hanging tiles now tie up neatly to the front of the house and is the first part of the extensive garden makeover I’m planning, if I ever get round to it.
-I hope you found this useful, just pop a comment/email/DM on Insta if you have any questions.
+I hope you found this how to paint hanging tiles useful, just pop a comment/email/DM on Insta if you have any questions.